 At the upper right corner of the window, the window control buttons enable the user to change the display of the window itself.
 In the figure, this area is outlined with a dotted-and-dashed sky blue line.
 These buttons are not customizable.

-When you click on the window icon or right-click on a page or view tab hat, a menu appears.
+When you select the window icon or a page or view tab hat, a menu appears.
+In Workspace v13 or later, a Print menu item with submenu items for print options is included.

 When you click on the window icon, a menu appears with the following default items: